HsuChe/KPI-Analysis/README.md

 The average change in profit / loss is the sum of the change list divided by the length of the change list.

-* Avearge change in profit and losses month to month
+* Avearge change in profit and losses month to month.
     ```sh
     def average_profit(change_list):
             average_change = sum(change_list) / len(change_list)